 Dao Nguyen is BuzzFeed’s Publisher overseeing the company’s technology, product, data and publishing platform.
 Prior to BuzzFeed, Nguyen was Director of Product Management at FINS.com, a Dow Jones venture.
 From 2001 to 2008, she worked at Le Monde Interactif, publisher of the leading news site lemonde.fr, where she served as its Chief Executive Officer starting in 2006.
 During her time as CEO, the site’s audience tripled, its revenue doubled, and it turned a healthy profit.
 While at Le Monde Interactif, she also launched Le Post.fr, a news and entertainment site.
 Before moving to France, she was Executive Producer at Concrete Media, a small web agency, and a consultant at Andersen Consulting (now Accenture).
 She has a degree in Applied Mathematics / Computer Science from Harvard.

 John Johnson is the Director of the Harmony Institute, a research organization that studies the social impact of entertainment media.
 He consults with media creatives, socially conscious film funds and production companies to help their work achieve concrete, positive change in specific target constituencies.

-He is co-founder of buzzfeed.com, a trend detector and platform for transmitting contagious media and is the founder of Eyebeam, a MacArthur and NEA funded non-profit art and technology laboratory in New York City.
+He is co-founder of BuzzFeed, and is the founder of Eyebeam, a MacArthur and NEA funded non-profit art and technology laboratory in New York City.

-John is a Henry Crown Fellow at the Aspen Institute and is author of a book in production titled The Atlas of Art and Capital, a visual exploration of the financial, social and cultural capital models of legendary art enterprises from Burning Man to Andy Warhol’s Factory.
+Johnson is a Henry Crown Fellow at the Aspen Institute and is the author of an anthology titled The Atlas of Art and Capital, a visual exploration of the financial, social, and cultural capital models of legendary art enterprises from Burning Man to Andy Warhol’s Factory.